typesupply/opentype-cookbook/readme.md

 In OpenType we can define behaviors that we want to happen upon request from users.
 For example, the user may decide that text should be displayed with small caps.
 You, the type designer, can define which glyphs should be changed when this request is made by the user.
 These behaviors are defined in "features."
 Features can do two things: they can substitute glyphs and they can adjust the positions of glyphs.

 The actual behavior within the features are defined with "rules."
-Following the small caps example above, you can define a rule that states that the *a* glyph should be replaced with *A.sc*.
+Following the small caps example above, you can define a rule that states that the a glyph should be replaced with A.sc.

 Within a feature, it is often necessary to group a set of rules together.
 This group of rules is called a "lookup."